NES / Famicom Architecture

 Just in case you don’t know, NES games are distributed in the form of cartridges, and the cartridge’s buses connect directly to the CPU.

-Nintendo wired up the cartridge lines in a way that only 49120 Bytes (~ 49.97 KB) of cartridge data can be accessed [14].
-Now, what do I mean with ‘cartridge data’?
+Nintendo wired up the cartridge lines in a way that only 49120 Bytes (~ 49.97 KB) of cartridge data can be accessed [18].
+Now, what do I mean by ‘cartridge data’?
 Well, any chip connected to those buses, for instance:

 Image